jiahuei/report-nips-style/README.md

 This template retains the clean look of the single-column NIPS style, with the addition of a few extra options suitable for reports.

+See `example_minimal.pdf` and its TeX file for a short demonstration.

 ---

 ## Options